 Corns, calluses, and ingrown toenails are especially dangerous for seniors with circulatory problems or diabetes, and many older adults find it difficult to bend over or operate nail clippers and other devices used to care for their feet.
 If your loved one experiences any of these issues, have them addressed by a podiatrist or other healthcare professional trained in proper foot care techniques.

 Over time, shoes that are too tight or offer inadequate arch support can lead to heel spurs or hammertoes.
 A good pair of shoes should be wide enough that the toes are not squeezed together.
 Heel cups and other orthotics can alleviate foot pain by decreasing the pressure on the heel and plantar fascia.

 If your loved one needs assistance with foot hygiene and other grooming tasks, reach out to Home Care Assistance.
 Our part-time and 24-hour caregivers are available around the clock to provide the support your loved one needs and assist with a wide variety of everyday activities.
-For more information on the senior care North Coast families trust, call one of our knowledgeable Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a free in-home consultation.
+For more information on the senior care North Coast families trust, call one of our knowledgeable Care Managers at (02) 6646 3527 to schedule a free in-home consultation.